 All services, whether audio or data, are identified with user-friendly text labels so that listeners do not have to remember frequencies.
 Single frequency networks are commonly built to provide wide area coverage with great spectrum efficiency.
 Multi-frequency networks, allowing more localised content, are also provided with comprehensive service following mechanisms to allow mobile and handheld receivers to retune automatically when travelling between coverage areas.

 DAB, DAB+, DMB-radio and DMB-tv services may all be present in the same DAB multiplex.
 DAB services are typically carried in sub-channels delivering 128 kbps and providing joint stereo audio coding, although higher and lower bit-rates, full stereo and mono are also used.
 DAB+ services are typically carried in lower bit-rate sub-channels since DAB+ benefits from a more modern audio coder and can therefore offer equal quality at lower bit-rates.
-DAB+ includes audio super-framing and additional Reed-Solomon error correction in order to adapt the MPEG 4 AAC audio access units to the DAB transmission frame structure and time interleaving scheme.
 In addition to mono and stereo, surround sound is also possible.
 DAB+ has advanced audio error concealment algorithms and so provides a pleasant listening experience even in marginal reception conditions.
 DMB-radio services permit video and interactive content to be multiplexed with the audio in an MPEG-2 Transport Stream.
 DMB-tv provides various picture aspect ratios, and the possibility of multiple audio tracks.
 The MPEG-2 Transport Stream is adapted to the DAB transmission frame structure and includes additional Reed-Solomon coding and interleaving.

 Typical services carried by a DAB multiplex are: